A Match Made In Heaven

 Drinking Different Blends of Coffee

 Over time, I started to explore different blends of coffee, but I always added a touch of milk to ‘take the edge off’.
 As I have discussed on this blog before, coffee soon became interesting in its own right.
 I love trying as many blends as I can and attending coffee cuppings where you get the chance to compare coffees side by side.
-When I discovered Grind and Tamp, the staff encouraged me to try their coffees without milk before adding it later on if I wanted.
+When I discovered Grind and Tamp in Ramsbottom, the team encouraged me to try their coffees without milk before adding it later on if I wanted.
 I was amazed at the difference.

 Isn’t Black Coffee Bitter?